● METHODOLOGY

 How Probability Becomes a Pick

 Raw model output is a margin or total estimate.
 That gets converted to a win probability via a normal CDF with sport-specific standard deviations.
-The raw model probability is then blended with the market-implied probability (default weight 40% model, 60% market) to shrink overconfident predictions and avoid over-betting noisy inputs.
+The raw model probability is then blended into a final probability using 50% model output, 30% market-implied probability, 10% Statcast ensemble, and 10% closing-line implied probability.
+The blend shrinks overconfident predictions and avoids over-betting noisy inputs.
 The final blended probability is compared to the market moneyline.
 Expected value is calculated as (prob × decimal odds) minus 1.
 Only picks with positive EV make the card.

 Confidence Tiers